 • Free trial: There’s a 7-day free trial.
 If you want to keep using the tool, you’ll have to upgrade to a paid plan after the free trial expires

-Search Atlas is a powerful SEO software for agencies with an automated AI SEO assistant called OTTO SEO.
+Search Atlas is powerful SEO software for agencies and a solid Ahrefs competitor with an automated AI SEO assistant, called OTTO SEO.

 I first came across it on social media.
 Honestly, I kept seeing its ads everywhere.
 I shared the full story in my Semrush vs. Search Atlas review.